rjendoubi/cdw-2023/README.md

 Select the “emp\_all” table from the list, this will result in Atlas displaying the metadata for this table; select the “lineage” tab:
    ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.009.png)
 This lineage graph shows the inputs, outputs as well as the processing steps resulting from the execution of our SQL code in the Data Warehouse.

-The red circle marks the currently selected entity.
-Atlas will always display the current entity's type in braces next to the entity name (middle, top of the page, e.g. "hive_table").
 Clicking on one of the nodes will display a popup menu, which allows us to navigate through the lineage graph.
    Click on the “emp\_age” input table and select the link (the “guid” attribute) in the resulting popup menu:
    ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.010.png)